 - Employee training.
 Employee training is typically offered through independent platforms, such as learning management systems or digital adoption platforms.
 HCM platforms, however, also offer their own set of capabilities related to employee training.

 - Workforce management.
-Workforce management and workforce planning is essential to ensuring that the workforce can meet the organization’s needs.
+Workforce management (WFM) and workforce planning is essential to ensuring that the workforce can meet the organization’s needs.
 Features in HCM platforms are often related to compensation and succession planning, or planning for the organization’s future needs.

 - Employee experience management.
 Employee experience management focuses on the experience that employees have while working with a company.
 Since that experience impacts productivity, engagement, and other key employee metrics, managers will find ways to improve those metrics by improving the employee experience.